-Hopefully this trend will soon reverse.
+Hopefully, the rest of the states will soon address this issue.
 As people increase the amount of information they share on social media websites, the need for heightened security and privacy controls also increases.
-The potential for abuses and privacy violations is just too high when employers have access to an individual’s social media accounts.
+The potential for abuses and privacy violations is just too high.

 4. Walking a fine line between effective marketing and privacy intrusion

 Advertisers pumped billions of dollars into social media ads last year, and with all that investment comes the desire to target users more accurately.